Sandboxes¶

 Tip

 Assign the DataGrid Operator policy to DataGrid operators for all work done within your production tenant.
-Assign the DataGrid Administrator policy to the same users within sandboxes to ensure that all configuration changes are validated before they are pushed to your production tenant.
+Assign the DataGrid Administrator policy to the same users within a sandbox.

 About sandbox workflows¶